Skip to main content

 • Windows: %APPDATA%\Block\goose\data\logs\server\

-The Server logs contain information about the Goose daemon (goosed), which is a local server process that runs on your computer.
+The Server logs contain information about the goose daemon (goosed), which is a local server process that runs on your computer.
 This server component manages communication between the CLI, extensions, and LLMs.

 Server logs include: